-A final programme outline is built based on the draft programme and the comments received during the public comment period.
+The final programme outline was built based on the draft programme and the comments received during the public comment period.

 Participation at SEEDIG 6 is free of charge, but registration is mandatory.
 Participants will be able to register online, via the SEEDIG website.

 Building the sessions